 The first argument is the name of the substep.
 Synchronize will launch ClientGrab and generate a config file with the name <scriptname>-<stepname>-<substep>.cfg and a bitmap file with the name <scriptname>-<stepname>-<substep>.bmp as before.
-MyClickOnBitmap will search for and click on that bitmap where "LS" means a single-click on the left mouse-button, "LD" means a double-click on the left mouse-button and e2e_conv 1.38

-"RD" means a double-click on the right mouse-button.
+MyClickOnBitmap will search for and click on that bitmap where "LS" means a single-click on the left mouse-button, "LD" means a double-click on the left mouse-button, "RS" means a single-click on the right mouse-button and "RD" means a double-click on the right mouse-button.
 This makes the script more robust against slight changes of the content within the window (if the button is located at a different position ClickMouse will no longer work but MyClickOnBitmap should still be able to find it) and makes the script much easier to maintain because the first argument to Synchronize shows where is clicked.